-A perfect cone-shaped dwarf conifer that is artistically pruned by Monrovia craftsmen into topiary shapes (like the spirals in the rooftop garden above) over several years to make a formal statement in the garden.
+A perfect cone-shaped dwarf conifer that is artistically pruned by Monrovia craftsmen into topiary shapes.
+(Like the spirals in the rooftop garden above).
+This is done over several years to make a formal statement in the garden.
 They are superb container specimens for patios, entrances, and rooftops.
 Up to 8' tall, 5' wide unpruned.
 Zones 2-8.

 Need more garden design help?
 Check out these resources:

 - Find your local garden center to ask if they carry the featured plants.